 No one clapped, yet there was determination in the air.
 All eyes were locked on the girl’s figure, all heads nodding in agreement.

 Cadence was missing something.
 She knew she was definitely missing something.
 Where was this animosity coming from?
 Sure, the crime families operating in the Twin Cities kicked in a few dozen people or so, but that was business.
 They never did anything involving children.
 Ricardo was fond of children.
 What was this?

 Of course they were.
 Cadence resisted sighing.

-A clap resounded through the area, and its echo seemed to seep into all corners of the room.
+A clap resounded through the area, and its echo seeped into all corners of the room.
 Cadence looked around.
-No one else seemed to react to it despite it ringing loud and clear.
-So loud and clear that it kickstarted a migraine at her temple.
+No one else seemed to react to it despite it ringing loud and clear—so loud and clear that it kickstarted a migraine at her temple.

 “How wonderful!
-Such a passionate speech.”
-The woman laughed a musical laugh that put Francis’s to shame.
-The woman swept her gaze across the room before locking eyes with Cadence.
+Such a passionate speech, no?”
+The woman barked a musical laugh that put Francis’s to shame.
+She swept her gaze across the room before locking eyes with Cadence.
 “Things are starting to get exciting, don’t you think, my mysterious friend?”

 There was a bright flash of green light, a terrible whine, and then a squelching sound—like the sound boots made when stomping on muddy wet ground.
 Cadence felt something warm splatter against her left cheek.
 Her gaze flicked in the direction.
-Lying on the ground there was the boy who had been talking to Cadence earlier.
-Half of his face was missing.
-Carved out, leaving only red.
+Lying on the ground there was the boy she’d been talking to earlier.
+Half of his face was missing—carved out, leaving only red.

-As she stared at the blood pooling out from his head, Cadence couldn’t help but think that she hadn’t gotten to know his name.
-Distantly, someone screamed.
+As she stared at the blood pooling out from his head, Cadence couldn’t help but realize that she hadn’t even gotten to know his name.

-“We are ELPIS,” hissed one of the mask-wearers, “and we are here to bring you to justice in the name of hope.”
+“We are ELPIS,” hissed one of the mask-wearers, “It’s time to bring you to justice in the name of hope.”